 Store your pretty little mouthfuls of joy in the fridge to keep them fresh.

-Why not try substituting the sprinkles for red-coloured dairy-free chocolate drizzled over the truffles for an alternate festive finish?
+Why not try substituting the sprinkles for coloured dairy-free chocolate drizzled over the truffles for an alternate finish?

 Give these beauties a whirl this weekend and let me know your family’s verdict!
-For more dairy-free treats head over to Dilan and Me for lots more recipes and tons of advice.
+More tips and advice on a CMPA diet for breastfeeding.